-Initially I was going to paint a tree on the canvas but my daughter started decorating it first.
-That’s a rock just incase you were wondering.
-That’s what she said anyway.
+Initially I was going to paint a tree on the canvas but my daughter started decorating it first and with an orange permanent marker.
+(It was a rock, just in case you were wondering.
+That’s what she said anyway.)

 I wasn’t sure that the paint would cover up the orange permanent marker, so I went with scrap paper to make a mosaic.
 This is a great project for your children to help you with.
 There were times that it really stressed me out having them help, but they loved it.
 By helping it also has given them ownership of the project.
 It wasn’t just something that Mommy wanted them to do.